openbermuda/80days/posts/pycaribbean.rst

 Eric created readthedocs and more recently writethedocs.

 Documentation is fundamental to making your code accessible to others.
+And in six months time, even it it is your own code, you will be glad that you wrote the docs.

 Again, there was some history of the world of python documentation.

-Integration of documentation generation into the test generation process has been a major driver of helping documentation stay in sync with code.
+Integration of documentation generation into automated build processes has been a major driver in helping documentation stay in sync with code.

 The Django project was mentioned as a project with a process that positively fosters documentation generation.